 2. New functionality

-we wish to have member rights set up, so predefined user groups can log in and access relevant forums.
-This is currently intended for the 6-7 groups running educational programmes, with about 30 persons in each.
-They renew every 2 years.
+We wish to have member rights set up, so predefined user groups can log in and access relevant forums.
+This is currently primarily intended for the 6-7 groups running educational programmes, with about 30 persons in each.
+They renew every 2 years, so would need to be able to make new groups as needed.
 We would have course directors be moderators.
 We need for them to be able to

 - have discussion boards and forums